The Best Trail-Running Shoes of 2023: Tested

-Run into the wild or explore close-to-home trails with our testers’ seven favorite shoes.
+Run into the wild or explore close-to-home trails with our testers’ six favorite shoes.

-But which trail-running shoes are right for you?
-Our team of 21 REI Co-op member-testers evaluated everything from grip to response to bring you the best of the best.
-They ran up mountains, battled frigid early-spring temps and even splashed through a few streams to bring you the best trail-running shoes available at REI this season.
-In this guide, you’ll find options for long runs, technical terrain, timed efforts and more.
+So, how to do find that special pair for you?
+For close to a year, our team of REI Co-op member-testers have evaluated everything from comfort to traction to bring you the best of the best.
+They ran hundreds and hundreds of miles throughout the U.S. and abroad, from crumbly southern Californian peaks to sploshy English trails, battling muggy summers, soggy falls and icy winters.
+In this guide, you'll find options for long runs, technical terrain, timed efforts and more.

 Test Results